Haoran-98/FinePE/README.md

 Within the prompt directory, there are two JSON files: system_prompt, which contains prompts for high-level personality traits, and system_opposite_prompt, which includes prompts for low-level personality traits.

-All code will be made open-source upon the publication of the paper.